AnithaQA-Test/Anitha/README.md

 ---

 ## Test Reports

-1. After running the tests, an HTML report is generated in the target/cucumber-reports/cucumber-reports directory.
-Open the cucumber-reports.html file
+After running the tests, an HTML report is generated in the target/cucumber-reports directory.
+Open the cucumber-reports.html file to view the detailed test results.

 ---